6 Best Cloud Data Warehouse Solutions for 2023 and How to Choose the Right One

 Pros: Azure SQL DB is an established option for cloud database hosting that offers an excellent user journey from creation of SQL servers to configuration of SQL databases.
 Its interface is user-friendly and its functionality makes playing with data easy.
 It is known for its scaling capabilities, which reduce cost and optimize performance when application usage is low.

 Cons: SQL DB is not designed for major data loads.
 Instead, it is designed for online transaction processing (OLTP) workloads, meaning it can handle high volumes of small read-and-write operations.
-Also, at lower price points, performance can be less-that-satisfactory.
+Also, at lower price points, performance can be less than satisfactory.

 Overall: This is not a “big guns” solution for enterprises that need heavy analytics firepower.
 But it is a good option for businesses with simpler query patterns and smaller data loads.
 In terms of the consistency vs. availability tradeoff, it’s closer to Redshift (i.e. it favors consistency), only its database size is more limited.